Virtual Drop-In Spaces

 Facilitator: Dr. Belva Miles

-What’s Going On? is a collaboration between the UIC Counseling Center and African American Cultural Center with presentations and discussions on rotating mental health topics.
-Students will have the opportunity to share their experiences on a range of topics focusing on Black mental health and wellness.
+What’s Going On? is a collaboration between the UIC Counseling Center and Black Cultural Center with presentations and discussions on rotating mental health topics.
+Students will have the opportunity to share their experiences on a range of topics focusing on Black Mental Health and Wellness.

 Past topics have included: